Exhaust smoke and coolant diagnostic guide

 More likely normal condensation

-Thin white vapour appears on a cold start, clears quickly as the exhaust warms up, and coolant level stays stable.
+Thin white vapour appears on a cold start, clears as the exhaust warms up, has no strong sweet smell and the coolant level stays stable.

 More likely coolant-related smoke

-Thick white smoke continues when warm, smells sweet, coolant level drops, temperature rises or the car runs rough.
+Thick white smoke continues when warm, smells sweet, coolant level drops, temperature rises, coolant bubbles or the engine runs rough.

-For the broad guide to all smoke colours, see exhaust smoke colour guide.
+For a broader guide to smoke colours, read exhaust smoke colour guide.

 Common causes of white smoke with coolant loss